Hunter Shkolnik Quoted in Newsday On Bethpage Lawsuit

 The firm’s attorneys have represented residents of neighboring towns that were exposed to harmful chemicals as a result of devastating oil spills.

-One of the few women at the top of the mass tort litigation field, Ms. Napoli was the founding partner of the law firm responsible for a landmark billion-dollar series of settlements in a major pharmaceutical case.
+One of the few women at the top of the mass tort litigation field, Marie Napoli was the founding partner of the law firm responsible for a landmark billion-dollar series of settlements in a major pharmaceutical case.

 Napoli Shkolnik PLLC is seeking $500 million in damages for personal injury and property damage claims, as well as punitive damages.
 The complaint also seeks the establishment of a medical monitoring program to pay for past and future costs of obtaining necessary medical care to treat the injuries suffered due to the contamination.